llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

     * `-Wsource-uses-openacc`
     * `-Wopenacc-ignored-clause`
     * `-fopenmp-targets=<triples>` for traditional compilation mode
+    * Notes:
+        * See the section "Using" in `../README.md` for an introduction to Clacc's command-line options.
 * offloading targets:
     * host, x86_64, or nvptx64
 * `parallel` directive: